PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

 ^^^^^^^^^^^

 We define *ease of use* by how easy it is to define and solve a vehicle routing problem using the software.
-PyVRP is straightforward to use, with clear examples, documentation, and a high-level modelling interface (:class:`~pyvrp.Model.Model`).
+PyVRP is straightforward to use, with clear examples, documentation, and a high-level modelling interface via its :class:`~pyvrp.Model.Model`.
-VROOM similarly provides clear examples and API documentation. jsprit provides documentation inside their repository, but those are nearly a decade old and only contain code snippets, not complete examples.
+VROOM similarly provides clear examples and API documentation. jsprit provides documentation in their repository, but those are nearly a decade old and only contain code snippets, not complete examples.

 Finally, OR-Tools offers significant documentation, lots of examples, and an active discussion forum.
 These are also needed because the user needs to implement all their routing constraints mostly from scratch, and that requires some understanding of OR-Tools' constraint programming model.